Using draft orders in B2B

 -

-- If the customer uses a credit card as their payment method, then select Pay by credit card, enter the credit card information, and then process the payment.
+- If the customer uses a credit card as their payment method, then click Enter credit card, enter the credit card information, and then process the payment.

-- If the customer uses a different payment method, such as a check, cash, or money order, then select Mark as paid.
+- If the customer uses a different payment method, such as a check, cash, or money order, then click Mark as paid.

 Click Create order.